-A kiteboarding, or a kitesurfing, as it is also called, is a relatively new, but already very popular sport worldwide.
-And its popularity is only growing.
-More: it is one of the fastest-growing sports in history, a sport that even New Yorker magazine writes about.
+Kitesurfing was created in the 1990s by Chris Moore, an American hacker, from town of Lenexa, Kansas, outside Kansas City, Missouri.
+So it is a relatively new but already very popular worldwide, and its popularity is only growing.
+Actually, it is one of the fastest-growing sports in history, a sport that even New Yorker magazine writes about.

 In 2009, the World Sailing, an International Sailing Federation, officially recognized kiteboarding as a sailing sport.